Soong19/NanoDB/doc/lab5.md

 * `SimpleFilterNode`: Get the cost to evaluate a predicate, then multiply it by [non-selectivity] estimated number of rows.
 * `FileScanNode`: Same with previous one.

+## Step #3: Correlated Evaluation

+> Add support for correlated evaluation

+A correlated subquery is a subquery that refers to a column of a table that is not in its `FROM` clause.
+The column can be in the Projection clause or in the `WHERE` clause.
+An environment provides schemas for tuples to find out where it goes.
+An expression might refer columns that are not in current table, but in parent.

+In order to support correlated evaluation, NanoDB uses a naive approach: an environment might have one parent env or more parent envs so that an expression can be passed along the env-chain until all info is ok.
+A subquery need to see the tuples produced by enclosing selects => using the way of parent envs.

+What we need to do at this step is to implement correlated evaluation within a query engine.
+(For now, NanoDB doesn't support de-correlate)